|

 We recommend using CPM.cmake to consume this library.

-In case you have ViennaLS installed in a custom directory, make sure to properly specify the
+In case you have ViennaLS installed in a custom directory, make sure to properly specify the CMAKE_MODULE_PATH or PATHS in your find_package call.

 In order to save build time during development, dynamically linked shared libraries can be used if ViennaLS was built with them.
 This is done by precompiling the most common template specialisations.
 In order to use shared libraries, use